aiven/devportal/docs/products/dragonfly/howto/connect-go.rst

 Connect with Go
 ================

-This example demonstrates how to connect to Dragonfly using Go, using the ``go-redis/redis`` library, which is officially supported with Dragonfly.
+This example demonstrates how to connect to Dragonfly® using Go, using the ``go-redis/redis`` library, which is officially supported with Dragonfly.
 For more information, see `Dragonfly SDKs <https://www.dragonflydb.io/docs/development/sdks>`_.

 Variables
 ----------